CommutativeGrids/fzzpy/README.md

 # Python Wrapper for Fast Computation of Zigzag Persistence

-This repository provides a Python wrapper for [Fast Computation of Zigzag Persistence](https://github.com/taohou01/fzz), originally implemented in C++.
-The bindings here allow users to easily utilize the power of the C++ library directly within Python.
+This repository provides a Python wrapper for [Fast Computation of Zigzag Persistence](https://github.com/taohou01/fzz), originally implemented in C++ based on a Fast Zigzag algorithm developed by Dey and Hou in the paper
+> Fast Computation of Zigzag Persistence, Proc.
+30th European Symposium on Algorithms (ESA 2022), Vol. 244 of LIPIcs, pages 43:1--43:15.
+ArXiv preprint: arXiv:2204.11080(2022).

 ## Features
 * **Easy Usage**:  Seamlessly utilize the power of the C++ implementation directly within Python.